Kali-Decoder/Stellpay/README.md

-## Stellfi.me: The All-in-One Payment Platform with QR and Simplified Links
+## Stellpay: The All-in-One Payment Platform with QR and Simplified Links
 # Developer: Kunal Saini & Neeraj

 Imagine: Sending payments link and QR to users to receive your payment.
 Sending payments to your favorite creators ,shop etc with a unique, secure link - that's the power of stellpay!

 # Introducing Payment Gateway:

-# stellpay simplifies the world of payments by:
+# Stellpay simplifies the world of payments by:

 Centralized Hub: Manage all your payments and payment methods effortlessly.
 Frictionless Payments: Say goodbye to complex crypto transactions!
 Send and receive payments with ease.